sevenecks/moo-package-manager/README.md

 ## Viewing a Package

 `@view-package` will display a pretty printed dump of the package, which you can use to review.
-You can also review the `$mpm.laaded_package` property directly, to see the entire package map.
+You will be given the option to view the property data and verb code included in the package.

 After creating a package you can view it with `@view-package created`.